Privacy notice.

 This is the most important honest disclosure in this notice, and we will not bury it.

-End-to-end encryption: what changes and what does not
+Encryption: what changes and what does not

 International data transfers